-Parents of children who are persistently late will be sent a message through Class Dojo explaining the impact of lost learning and the start of the day.
+Parents of children who are persistently late will be sent a message through Class Dojo or spoken to verbally, to try and support morning routines.
+We explain the impact of lost learning and the importance of starting on time every day.
 Children who are late after the register closes will be recorded as absentees and will follow the process above.